Libyan authorities find remains of children abducted in 2015

-BENGHAZI, Libya (AP) — Libyan authorities say they have found the remains of three children abducted more than two years ago west of the capital, Tripoli.
+BENGHAZI, Libya (AP) — Libyan authorities have found the remains of three children abducted for ransom more than two years ago near the capital, in a case that highlighted the security deterioration in the country since the 2011 uprising.

-The Libyan criminal investigation office said Saturday the bodies were found south the town of Surman, near the Mediterranean coast.
+The children, a girl and two boys ranging from five to 12 years old, were kidnapped by armed men on their way to school in December 2015 in the coastal town of Surman.
+The bodies were found south of the town, according to police affiliated with the U.N.-backed government in Tripoli.

-An armed group kidnapped the children, who belong to the family of businessman Reyad al-Shershari, and demanded ransom.
-The December 2015 abduction highlighted the security deterioration in Libya since the 2011 uprising.
-The children were five to 12 years old when they were kidnapped.
+The children were related to a prominent businessman, Reyad al-Shershari, who was quoted by local media as saying he had appealed to authorities but that they did not pursue the case.

-Al-Shershari told local media that he appealed to authorities over the years but they failed to pursue the case.
+Libya’s al-Wasat news website reported that preliminary findings suggest the children were killed months after their abduction.
+The forensic report has yet to be released.

 Most Read Nation & World Stories